Stay Home Because You’re Well Day

 Isn’t it a shame to waste your day off feeling sick?
 When you finally get some time away from the monotony of the office, isn’t it better to actually enjoy it?
 Of course it is!
 And that’s the thinking behind ‘Stay Home Because You’re Well Day’.

-The History of Stay Home Because You’re Well Day
+History of Stay Home Because You’re Well Day

 Thomas and Ruth Roy created Stay Home Because You’re Well Day under the name of Wellcat Holidays and Herbs.
 They have stated that it exists so that, “we can all call in “well,” instead of faking illness, and stay home from work.”
-The point of this holiday is to take a moment to just slow down and enjoy life, seeing as how it has become so very hectic over the recent years, what with the endless barrage of phone calls, text messages, emails, voicemails, etc. that we are face with on an everyday basis.
+The point of this holiday is to take a moment to just slow down and enjoy life, seeing as how it has become so very hectic over the recent years, what with the endless barrage of phone calls, text messages, emails, voicemails, etc. that we are faced with on an everyday basis.
 And who can argue with that?

-How to Celebrate Stay Home Because You’re Well Day
+How to celebrate Stay Home Because You’re Well Day

 Have you not had time to actually read a book in ages?
 Buy that book all of your friends have been recommending, curl up in the sunlight with a cup of tea and allow yourself to be drawn into the world the book creates.
-Or perhaps you fee like you’ve been neglecting your partner because of ll of your work-related responsibilities?
+Or perhaps you feel like you’ve been neglecting your partner because of ll of your work-related responsibilities?
 In this case, it would be best if both you and your partner could celebrate Stay Home Because You’re Well Day by taking this day off and spending it together.
 Make a delicious breakfast together and wash it down with some freshly brewed aromatic coffee, and then do whatever you like to do best, be it wandering around all of the most charming streets of your city, having a picnic in the park, or going to a movie, opera or musical.
 In the evening, you could prepare a romantic candlelight supper to enjoy each other’s company to the fullest all day long.